dotnsf/nsficon2qr/java/README.md

 ## Specification

-As of 2020/Jun/13, This servlet supports Notes' **classic icon** only(Not the ones of export icon after V8.5.2).
+~~As of 2020/Jun/13, this servlet supports Notes' **classic icon** only(Not the ones of export icon after V8.5.2).~~

+As of 2020/Jun/15, this servlet supports both Notes' **classic icon** and **application icon after V8.5.2**.
+If DB has application icon, servlet would retrieve application icon.
+If not, servlet would retrieve classic icon.

 ## Compile(Option)